yoren/gravityflow/readme.txt

 == ChangeLog ==

+= 1.1.3.5 =
+- Added the token attribute to the workflow entry link merge tag which forces the token to be added to the link regardless of the assignee type.
+Useful for sending links that don't require login to WordPress users.

 = 1.1.3.4 =
 - Added restart_step() restart_workflow() send_to_step() add_timeline_note() and log_activity() to Gravity_Flow_API
 - Updated the admin actions to use the API.